 The text of the ACA specifically notes that the IPAB’s recommendations could not have included increasing Medicare payroll taxes or beneficiary premiums, nor could they have recommended any sort of rationing or increases in beneficiary cost-sharing.
 But cuts to provider reimbursements would have been allowed as of 2019, which pitted most provider groups against the IPAB.

 The IPAB was controversial from the start.
 It was envisioned as a concrete step towards containing Medicare spending growth, but critics called it a “death panel,” charging that it would effectively result in rationing—despite the ACA’s language preventing direct rationing—and that it would amount to bureaucrats getting between seniors and their health care.

-IPAB’s supporters would rather see a panel of experts use medical evidence to weigh what we should cover and what we should pay for various treatments.
+IPAB’s supporters believed that it made sense for a panel of experts using medical evidence to weigh what we should cover and what we should pay for various treatments.
 But many Americans are wary of “experts” and Republicans are particularly skeptical.
 Polling shows that when asked about having an independent panel make proposals for Medicare, 59 percent of Republicans expressed a high level of distrust vs. 39 percent of Democrats.

 IPAB never convened, and the process was never triggered